Amroth

-Amroth is both a village, a parish and a community 7 mi northeast of Tenby, Pembrokeshire, Wales.
+Amroth is a village, parish and community 7 mi northeast of Tenby, Pembrokeshire, Wales.
 Located on Carmarthen Bay, Amroth is noted for its long sandy beach which stretches the length of the village.
 It regularly earns a Blue Flag award. and is the south-to-north start of the Pembrokeshire Coast Path.
 Amroth is within the Pembrokeshire Coast National Park.

 The name is Welsh, and probably means "on (the brook called) Rhath".

 History

 The beach stretches the whole length of the village and at extreme low tide, the petrified forest, destroyed when sea levels rose 7,000 years ago, can still be seen.
 Fossilised antlers, nuts and animal bones and Neolithic flints have been discovered.

 The parish, which appeared as Amrath on a 1578 parish map of Pembrokeshire, was an important anthracite coal mining area until the end of the 19th century.
 Slight remains of mines and tramways are still visible.
 Ruins of Amroth Castle still remain, and one mile inland is the Anglican parish church of St Elidyr, which is a grade II* listed building.